render-07/design-project-node-server/README.md

 # enterprise_software_system

-Repository of a simple node server for AY 2021-2022.
+Repository of a simple node server for the ESP32 module to connect into.
+This is a part of a thesis project in our subject Design Project AY 2021-2022.
 This is for educational purpose only.

 ### Steps to setup project